AnomanderRK/news-scraping/README.md

 [![Tests](https://github.com/AnomanderRK/newsscraping/actions/workflows/tests.yml/badge.svg)](https://github.com/AnomanderRK/newsscraping/actions/workflows/tests.yml)

-web scrapping from 'El Universal'.
-It retrieves the latest news from the site and store them into a new folder in your working directory
+web scraping for different news sites.
+It retrieves the latest news from the site and stores them in a new folder in your working directory

 ## Output
 - First stage output (Extract) -> csv: Each day will be stored in a new .csv, in a separated folder with the following structure: output/